-Ultimately, only you can decide upon the type of degree you want to earn, how long you want to attend college, and the major you want to engage in.
-Whether you earn an associate’s degree in nursing or a doctor of nursing science, you’ll find that you have multiple degree types that you have to complete to reach your educational and professional goals.
-The following is a guide covering the different types of college degrees available at the undergraduate and postgraduate levels, their requirements for entry, and their subtypes.
+Ultimately, only you can decide upon the type of college degree you want to earn, how long you want to attend college, and the major you want to engage in.
+Whether you earn associate degrees in nursing or a doctor of nursing science, you’ll find that you have multiple degree types that you have to complete to reach your educational and professional goals.
+The following is a guide covering the different types of degrees in college available at the undergraduate and postgraduate levels, their requirements for entry, and their subtypes.

 - Associate of Applied Business (AAB)